Swarup4545/Design-a-Weather-Forecast-Dashboard/README.md

 This project consists of a weather application built with React.
 It displays the current weather and a 5-day forecast for a specified city using data from the OpenWeatherMap API.

+This application looks good on both desktop and mobile.

 ### Prerequisites

 Before running the project locally, make sure you have the following installed: